godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 Intro
 -----

-Godot has a particle system.
 Particle systems are used to simulate complex physical effects, such as sparks, fire, magic particles, smoke, mist, etc.

 The idea is that a "particle" is emitted at a fixed interval and with a